puppetlabs/puppet-docs/source/pe/3.7/console_event-inspector.markdown

 #### Time Sync is Important

 Keeping time synchronized across your deployment will help event inspector produce accurate information and keep it running smoothly.
 Consider running NTP or similar across your deployment.
-As a bonus, NTP is easily managed with PE and doing so is an excellent way to learn puppet and PE if you are new to them.
+As a bonus, NTP is easily managed with PE and doing so is an excellent way to learn Puppet and PE if you are new to them.
 The [PE Deployment Guide](/guides/deployment_guide/dg_define_infrastructure.html#thing-one-ntp) can walk you through one simple method of NTP automation.

 #### Scheduled Resources Log Skips